Ceramic Coatings Explained: The Science Behind the Shine

 A ceramic coating is a liquid polymer primarily made with silicon dioxide (SiO₂).
 When applied to a properly prepared vehicle, it chemically bonds to the clear coat and cures into a hardened, semi-permanent protective layer.

-Unlike wax — which sits on top of paint and wears off in weeks — ceramic coatings crosslink with the surface and last years when maintained correctly.
+Unlike wax — which sits on top of paint and wears off in weeks — ceramic coatings bond to the surface and last years when maintained correctly.

 Benefits include: